 To me, this seems awkward and unnecessary.
-If I went back a edited this, I’d take the number off of measure 25.
+If I went back and edited this, I’d take the number off of measure 25.

 I understand that counting by 5s is very common and simple.
-However, I’m not convinced a composer must consider the various ways a conductor or performer may count.
+However, I’m not sure that’s so important.
 The point is to make numbers clear and consistent.
-Numbers by 5s is arbitrary.
+Numbering by 5s is arbitrary.
 Structurally and aesthetically, numbering by 5s may not make any sense at all.
 I wrote a duo for violin and viola whose second movement took phrases of three measures and grouped them into sections of 12.
-5 is not a divisor of 12, so numbering in such a way would have been both structurally (a.k.a. mathematically) and aesthetically senseless.
+5 is not a divisor of 12, so numbering in such a way would have been both structurally (a.k.a. mathematically) and aesthetically erroneous.

 In fact, I labeled only the first measure of every line, and then put rehearsal numbers at the start of each new section.
 This works well with the layout of the music.
-A performer can say X measures after 9, or Y measures before A. There does not need to be an additional number between the 9 and the A. After all, musicians are pretty good at counting.
+A performer can say X measures after 9, or Y measures before A. There does not need to be an additional number between the 9 and the A, since there are so few measures.